ballerina-platform/ballerina-dev-website/learn/get-started/write-a-restful-api-with-ballerina.md

 - `Ballerina.toml` is the file that makes the folder a Ballerina package.
 It also contains a test directory to include tests for the service.
 However, this will not be used in this guide.
 - The `service.bal` template file provides a look and feel about Ballerina services.

-## Update the service implementation

-To add the complete business logic below to the API implementation, open the `covid19` directory in your text editor, and update the content of the `service.bal` file as explained in the following sections.

-**Tip:** If you have VS Code installed, in the terminal, navigate to the `covid19` directory, and execute the `code .` command.

-### Create the dataset
+## Create the dataset

+To keep things simple, an in-memory dataset is used with three entries.
 To add the definition of the record and the declaration of the table, replace the API template file (i.e., `service.bal`) with the code below.

 ```ballerina
 public type CovidEntry record {|